glowform/reproducible-research/README.md

 **Project delivery and discussion**: (QF) 03.06.2024 and 10.06

 The project needs to be an **empirical reasearch** (for example, data analysis and modelling (DS), financial forecasting, trading, risk management (QF)).
 You need to use Git and GitHub for the teamwork, version controlling, and delivery.
 The **repository needs to be updated regularly** with access to the history of your commits and changes (so start using Git/GitHub on day one).
 The project needs to be **fully reproducible** (anyone needs to be able to replicate your results).
 Also, you need to provide clear instructions on how to set up the environment and run the code.
-Preffered programming languages are Python and R.
+Preferred programming languages are Python and R.

 ## Theoretical Introduction